-With respect to the use of the disputed domain names, the Panelist has noted that 1) the Respondent uses, on its websites that are located at the addresses of the disputed domain names, "BBIN" looking completely the same as the Complainants' "bbin" Trademark with unique design; 2) the Respondent presents its websites as an online gaming platform which is identical or confusingly similar to the Complainants' online gaming business; 3) the Respondent made false statements about the awards (which were actually acquired by the First Complainant) on its websites.
+With respect to the use of the disputed domain names, the Panelist has noted that 1) the Respondent uses, on its websites located in the addresses of the disputed domain names, "BBIN" looking completely the same as the Complainants' "bbin" Trademark with unique design,; and 2) the Respondent presents its websites as an online gaming platform which is identical or confusingly similar to the Complainants' online gaming business.
 As discussed in Info Edge (India) Limited v.
-Abs, Abs IT Solution, WIPO Case No. D2014-1688, "Using the disputed domain name with intention of creating a likelihood of confusion with that of the Complainant's mark as to source, sponsorship, affiliation or endorsement of the Respondent's services by using an identical name or a close approximation for commercial gain from the goodwill and fame associated with the Complainant's mark indicates that the Respondent is deliberately trying to free ride on the Complainant's mark."
-This discussion is directly applicable to this immediate case, since it is clear that due to the confusing similarity between the disputed domain names and the Complainants' "bbin" Trademark, as well as the contents in the websites located at the addresses of disputed domain names, the Respondent intends to create a false impression that they are, in some way, associated with the Complainants, in order to attract customers who intend to visit the First Complainant's website, or obtain services from the First Complainant.
+Abs, Abs IT Solution, WIPO Case No. D2014-1688, "Using the disputed domain name with intention of creating a likelihood of confusion with that of the Complainant's mark as to source, sponsorship, affiliation or endorsement of the Respondent's services by using an identical name or a close approximation for commercial gain from the goodwill and fame associated with the Complainant's mark indicates that the Respondent is deliberately trying to free ride on the

+Complainant's mark."
+This discussion is directly applicable to this immediate case, since it is clear that due to the confusing similarity between the disputed domain names and the Complainants' "bbin" Trademarks as well as the contents in the websites located at the addresses of disputed domain names, the Respondent intends to create a false impression that they are, in some way, associated with the Complainants, in order to attract customers who intend to visit the First Complainant's website, or obtain services from the First Complainant.
 Thus, the registration and use of the disputed domain names by the Respondent, is in bad faith.